oakis/minahallplatser/README.md

 ## Technologies used

-React Native, Redux, react-native-router-flux and react-native-vector-icons.
+React Native, Redux, React Navigation and react-native-vector-icons.
 The project also uses Firebase to track usage.
 For tracking user behavior it uses Firebase Analytics.